Women Financial Statistics – A Look At The Data

 (Source: Financial Literacy and Stock Market Participation)

-While the poverty rate among women has declined over the past few decades, it still stands at 24 percent.
+While the poverty rate among women has declined over recent decades, it remains at 24 percent.

-And while more women are joining the labor force, they’re doing so largely in informal sectors and face greater obstacles to attaining senior positions.
-Further, women perform nearly two-and-a-half times as much unpaid care and domestic work as men, which limits their opportunities to engage in paid work and accumulate assets.
+Although more women enter the labor force, they predominantly join informal sectors and face substantial obstacles in reaching senior positions.
+Additionally, women perform nearly two-and-a-half times as much unpaid care and domestic work as men, limiting opportunities for paid employment and asset accumulation.

-The World Bank adds that by expanding women’s access to financial services, we can help close gender disparities in account ownership and ultimately empower women to build a better future for themselves and their families.
+The World Bank emphasizes that expanding women’s access to financial services can help close gender disparities in account ownership and ultimately empower women to build brighter futures for themselves and their families.

 Boys receive twice as high of an allowance as girls – an early indicator of the gender pay gap?